kparc/kcc/README.md

 **Rank** is another way of saying *valence*, a fancy word that describes a simple idea that is extremely important to be understood well.
-Rank of an operator or a function is basically the count of arguments they take.
+Rank of an operator or a function is basically the maximum count of arguments they take.
 Two functions shown above have ranks of 3 and 1, respectively.

 Two specific ranks are so important that they have their own names.